cerulean-app/backend/API.md

 }
 ```

+Note: The endpoint returns the updated todo item.

 ## [DELETE /todo/:id](#delete-todo-id)

 Delete one of the user's todo items.
 [Read the parameters for POST /todo to help understand the response of this endpoint fully.](#post-todo-parameters) `id`, `createdAt` and `updatedAt` are created by the server and cannot be edited directly.